parrt/ml-articles/gradient-boosting/L2-loss.md

 F_m(\vec x) = F_{m-1} + w_m f_m(\vec x)
 \]

-Boosting itself does not specify how to choose the weights, the weak learners, or the number of models, $M$.
+Boosting itself does not specify how to choose the weak learners or the number of models, $M$.
 Boosting does not even specify the form of the $f_m(\vec x)$ models, which can be placeholders for linear regression models, regression trees, or any other model we want.
 The form of the weak model dictates the form of the meta-model.
 For example, if all weak models are linear models, then the resulting meta-model is a simple linear model.
 If we use tiny regression trees as the weak models, the result is a forest of trees whose predictions are added together.

 Let's see if we can design a strategy for picking weak models to create our own boosting algorithm for a single observation.
 Then, we can extend it to work on the multiple observations we'd encounter in practice.